-Lars is a queer curator, networker, community builder for XR.
-Lars curates exhibitions, conferences, and workshops for several international festivals and institutions.
+Lars is a queer curator, networker, and community builder for XR.
+Lars curates exhibitions (eg. Neuland/DOK Leipzig), conferences, and workshops for several international festivals and institutions.
 He focuses on XR and playful new media as democratic tools and contributes to the ethics behind it.
 He explores how XR exhibitions can be seen as new forms of cultural techniques.

 Ludovico Vignaga is an entrepreneur, engineer and designer.
 He is founder of INTORNO LABS, a company specialized in immersive sound technology and spatial audio tools.
 He is member of the Academic Board for SAE Institute and post-master Fellow at Berklee College of Music.

-Pola Weiß has recently joined Medienboard Berlin-Brandenburg’s New Media Funding division as Funding Executive for Innovative Audiovisual Content/ XR.
+Pola Weiß works at Medienboard Berlin-Brandenburg’s New Media Funding division as Funding Executive for Innovative Audiovisual Content/ XR.
 Previously, she was a journalist, blogger and speaker specialized in immersive storytelling and wrote copy for companies revolving around tech and XR.
 She also worked for about 4 years as commissioning editor of award-winning interactive transmedia projects, documentaries and web-videos in television (SWR/arte, Deutsche Welle).

 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the MEDIA sub-programme of Creative Europe.
 Neither the European Union nor the granting authority can be held responsible for them.